mtj0928/SGFKit/README.md

 # SGFKit
-A library for operating [SGF FF[4]](https://www.red-bean.com/sgf/index.html) file in Swift.
+A library for operating a [SGF FF[4]](https://www.red-bean.com/sgf/index.html) file in Swift.
-You can manipulate SGF in type-safe manner.
+You can manipulate a SGF in a type-safe manner.

 ## Usage